Pleochroism: In mineralogy and gemology

-Pleochroism is an extremely useful tool in mineralogy and gemology for mineral and gem identification, since the number of colors visible from different angles can identify the possible crystalline structure of a gemstone or mineral and therefore help to classify it.
+Pleochroism is an extremely useful tool in mineralogy and gemology for mineral and gem identification, since the different colors visible when rotating a gemstone or mineral in linearly polarized light can identify the possible crystalline structure of a gemstone or mineral and therefore help to classify it.
 Minerals that are otherwise very similar often have very different pleochroic color schemes.
 In such cases, a thin section of the mineral is used and examined under polarized transmitted light with a petrographic microscope.
 Another device using this property to identify minerals is the dichroscope.